 Bar Admission Requirements

-In order to obtain a license to practice law, law school graduates must apply for bar admission through the board of bar examiners in the state(s) where they wish to practice.
-Licensing involves a demonstration of worthiness in two areas—competence and character and fitness.
-To meet the competency requirement, an applicant must hold an acceptable educational credential (most often a J.D., though also on occasion an LL.M.) and pass the state’s bar exam.
-To meet the character and fitness requirement, the state-specific board of bar examiners must be satisfied that the applicant’s background meets certain standards of conduct.
+To obtain a license to practice law, law school graduates must apply for bar admission with the Board of Law Examiners in the state(s) where they are hopeful to practice.
+To be permitted to sit for the bar exam and be licensed to practice law, you must demonstrate worthiness in two areas: competence and character and fitness.
+To meet the competency requirement, you must have a law degree from an accredited law school.
+To meet the character and fitness requirement, the state-specific Board of Law Examiners must be satisfied that the applicant’s background meets certain standards of conduct.